-The Sales Revenue Analysis Template makes it easy for you to keep track of the fast-moving products in your product line.
+The Sales Revenue Analysis Template is a ready-to-use template in Excel, Google Sheets, and OpenOffice that makes it easy for you to keep track of the fast-moving products in your product line.
 Apart from that, it will give you product wise profit in % and in terms of revenue.

 First of all, let us understand some terms associated with Sales and Revenue Analysis.